tiprankstipranks

 Terrorist attacks and sabotage, physical attacks, cyber attacks, system failures, data breaches or other disruptions of Entergy's and its subsidiaries' or their suppliers' infrastructure or technology systems, including disruptions affecting other third parties ultimately connected to Entergy and its subsidiaries or their suppliers through the transmission grid, may adversely affect Entergy's business and results of operations.

-As an operator of critical infrastructure, Entergy and its subsidiaries face a heightened risk of physical attacks or acts or threats of terrorism, cyber attacks, including ransomware attacks, and data breaches, whether as a direct or indirect act against one of Entergy's generation, transmission or distribution facilities, operations centers, infrastructure, or information technology systems used to manage, monitor, and transport power to customers and perform day-to-day business functions as well as against the systems of critical suppliers and contractors or other third parties interconnected through the grid.
+As an operator of critical infrastructure, Entergy and its subsidiaries face a heightened risk of physical attacks or acts or threats of terrorism, cyber attacks, including ransomware and phishing attacks, business email compromises, viruses, malicious code, and data breaches, whether as a direct or indirect act against one of Entergy's generation, transmission or distribution facilities, operations centers, infrastructure, or information technology systems used to manage, monitor, and transport power to customers and perform day-to-day business functions as well as against the systems of critical suppliers and contractors or other third parties interconnected through the grid.
 Like many businesses and operators of critical infrastructure, Entergy and its subsidiaries and their third-party suppliers have in the past and, will in the future, continue to be subject to cyber attacks, cybersecurity threats and attempts to compromise and penetrate the information technology systems of Entergy and its subsidiaries and disrupt their operations.
-Entergy and its subsidiaries operate in a business that requires evolving information technology systems that include sophisticated data collection, processing systems, software, network infrastructure, and other technologies that are becoming more complex and may be subject to mandatory and prescriptive reliability and security standards.
+Entergy and its subsidiaries operate in a business that requires evolving and advanced information technology systems that include sophisticated data collection, processing systems, software, network infrastructure, and other technologies that are becoming more complex and may be subject to mandatory and prescriptive reliability and security standards.
 The functionality of Entergy's technology systems depends on its own and its suppliers' and their contractors' technology.
 Suppliers' and their contractors' technology systems to which Entergy is connected directly or indirectly support a variety of business processes and activities to store sensitive data, including (i) intellectual property, (ii) proprietary business information, (iii) personally identifiable information of customers, employees, and others, and (iv) data with respect to invoicing and the collection of payments, accounting, procurement, and supply-chain activities.
-Any significant failure or malfunction of such information technology systems could result in loss of or inappropriate access to data or disruptions of operations.
+Any significant failure, misconfiguration, or malfunction of such information technology systems could result in loss of or inappropriate access to data or disruptions of operations.
 There have been attacks and threats of attacks on energy infrastructure by cyber actors, including those associated with foreign governments.
-Further, attacks may become more frequent in the future as technology becomes more prevalent in energy infrastructure.
+Further, attacks may become more frequent in the future as technology becomes more prevalent and sophisticated in energy infrastructure.
 An attack could affect Entergy's or its subsidiaries' ability to operate, including its ability to operate the information technology systems and network infrastructure on which it relies to conduct business.
-Given the rapid technological advancements of existing and emerging threats, including threats fueled by artificial intelligence, Entergy's technology systems remain inherently vulnerable despite implementations and enhancements of the multiple layers of security and controls.
+Given the fraught geopolitical landscape and rapid technological advancements of existing and emerging threats, including threats fueled by artificial intelligence, Entergy's technology systems remain inherently vulnerable despite implementations and enhancements of the multiple layers of security and controls.
 In addition, the prevalent use of smartphones, tablets, and other wireless devices, as well as ongoing remote or hybrid work-from-home arrangement for a significant portion of Entergy's employees and those of its contractors and vendors may also heighten these risks.
-If Entergy's or its subsidiaries' technology systems, or those of critical suppliers or contractors or other third parties interconnected through the grid, were compromised and unable to detect or recover in a timely fashion to a normal state of operations, Entergy or its subsidiaries could be unable to perform critical business functions that are essential to the company's well-being and could result in a loss of or inappropriate access to its confidential, sensitive, and proprietary information, including personal information of its customers, employees, suppliers, and others in Entergy's care.
+If Entergy's or its subsidiaries' technology systems, or those of critical suppliers or contractors or other third parties interconnected through the grid or otherwise, were compromised and unable to detect or recover in a timely fashion to a normal state of operations, Entergy or its subsidiaries could be unable to perform critical business functions that are essential to the company's well-being and could result in a loss of or inappropriate access to its confidential, sensitive, and proprietary information, including personal information of its customers, employees, suppliers, and others in Entergy's care.
 We cannot anticipate, detect, or implement fully preventive measures against all cybersecurity threats.
 Any such attacks, failures, or data breaches could have a material effect on Entergy's and the Registrant Subsidiaries' business, financial condition, results of operations or reputation.
 Although Entergy and the Registrant Subsidiaries purchase insurance for cyber attacks and data breaches, such insurance prices have increased substantially, and coverage may not be adequate to cover all losses that might arise in connection with these incidents.
 Such incidents may also expose Entergy to an increased risk of litigation (and associated damages and fines).
 For information on our cybersecurity risk management, strategy, and governance, see "Item 1C.
 Cybersecurity" in Part I, Item 1C.

 Capital Markets1 | 2.4%